 - Health plays a vital role in ensuring the rights of people and in facilitating social justice.
 A healthy and strong India can reap the best from the future world.

-- Developments in health sector enhance the human resource and also open avenues for revenue and employment generation.
+- Developments in the health sector enhance the human resource and also open avenues for revenue and employment generation.

 Article by: Honey Mathew.